Camp Sylvester at Pinecrest Lake

 Want to learn more about seasonal, vegan cooking hands on?
 Want to learn more about the macrobiotic principles to create naturally healthy dishes and take your cooking to a whole new level?

-Check out our work/study program and get to work with us AND get a big discount on your camp registration, (save $500).
+Check out our work/study program.
+Get empowered, only work part-time AND get a big discount on your camp registration, save $500.

-Our Executive Chef Patrick Grosset is a professional French Chef and teacher of macrobiotics.
+Our Executive Chef Patrick Grosset is a professional French Chef and a Teacher of macrobiotics and natural health balance.
 He will be educating staff while creating in season, healthy dishes for all to enjoy.
-And the menu is gluten free.
+And he specialized in gluten free cooking.

 Learn macrobiotic cooking from basic to advanced in our new cooking class program.
 World-class chefs will instruct you on everything from selecting quality ingredients to preparing meals that are both delicious and healthy.
 Each class is ninety minutes and tasty samples are offered to all who attend the entire class.

-Daily movement class keep everyone active and in good shape.
+Daily movement classes and hike excursions keep everyone active and in good shape.
 Classes range from Chi Gong and Yoga in the early morning to Dance, Yoga, and Pilates in the afternoon.
+Hikes range from easy to advanced, are guided with experienced leaders and we supply snacks and a to-go lunch for your trip.

 All of the classes are non-sequential, allowing you to drop in on any of them without prior experience or knowledge.